Athrax69/Athrax69/README.md

 - 👋 Hi, I’m @Athrax69
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating game and graphic design.
+I'm passionate about creating my own NFT Collection that is going to rule the web3 and dapp world!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to code and create my own art.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on lore and stories so that we can create the best play to earn and crypto/NFT apps out there!
 - 📫 How to reach me ... jimmy.horton1993@gmail.com

 <!---